Inventua/nucleus-core/Documentation/Content Managers/FilesAndFolders.md

 `Delete`.
 Folders must be empty before you can delete them.

 ## Setting Permissions
 Permissions are set at the folder level.
-If your files are intended for use by all of your site users, you will want to grant
+If the files within a folder are intended for use by users of your site, you will want to grant
 `View` permissions to `All Users`.
 Newly-created folders have no permissions by default.